MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 #Customer intent: As a developer, I want to create an Azure Function app with a token issuance start event using the Azure Functions client library for .NET, and deploy it to the Azure portal, or create the app directly on the Azure portal.
 ---

-# Create a token issuance start event HTTP trigger function
+# Create a REST API with a token issuance start event

 > [!NOTE]
 >